mmanikandan281/mmanikandan281/README.md

 ---
 ### 💬 Let's Collaborate!
-> "I'm always open to new ideas and collaborations in AI and data science.
+> "I'm always open to new ideas and collaborations in AI and software development.
 Let's connect and build something amazing together!"